Martha Colburn

-Martha Colburn is a filmmaker and artist.
+Martha Colburn (born May 5, 1971) is an American filmmaker and artist.
 She is best known for her animation films, which are created through puppetry, collage, and paint on glass techniques.
 She also makes installations and performs her films with live musical performance.
-Yet music and film have always shared a deep connection within Colburn’s work.
+She has cited music and film as her inspirations in puppeteering.

-Biography
+Early life and education

 Colburn spent her childhood near the Appalachian Mountains between Gettysburg and Harrisburg, Pennsylvania.
 She began making art at a very young age, but did not start working with film until 1994.
 In an interview with Blank Screen Media, Colburn discusses her past and present influences for making art: "In high school it was politics and history and then in my twenties I made around 50 music films and now I am back to the political and historical films."

 Colburn left the Appalachians to attended the Maryland Institute College of Art in Baltimore.
 Her primary focus in school was visual arts, yet she also began to become involved in the Baltimore experimental music scene.
 Although disillusioned by the time she graduated in 1994, Colburn nevertheless decided to stay in Baltimore and further immerse herself in the city’s artistic community.